celalma/docs/docs/voices-of-the-void.md

 Trash items can also be turned into their corresponding *scrap* by putting the right amount on the *crafting workbench* in the garage.
 More datail about crafting trash into scrap can be found in a *notebook* on the workbench.
 Scrap is also a good source of money as it can be sold for 8 Points.

+### <ins>Stains and dust</ins>

+In the utility closet, whose door is hidden behind curtains, you'll find a bunch of tools to help you clean up the base.
+You'll find a **broom* and two **buckets*, one filled with drives.
+In the main signal room, next to the emergency shower, you can find a *sponge* along with *soap*.
+You can find two more in the showers of the upstairs bathroom.

+You can use the sponge to clean up stains by wetting it ans scrubbing it agains the floor, walls and windows, but it won't be very effective.
+INstead, you can dip a bucket in water to fill it up and then using soap on it to turn it into *soapy water*.
+Then, dip in your sponge to make it soapy.
+This will make cleaning up much faster.
+You can also buy a *mop* from the store to clean a larger surface faster.